viklund/courses/rnaseq/labs/isoform-denovo.md

 ## Files used during the exercise

 Running an assembly using **Trinity** for ~20 million of reads takes at least a day and more than 50 GB of RAM.
-In order to reduce the time for the **Trinity** to run during this course we will focus on reads that can be mapped to a small region on the human chromosome.
+In order to reduce the time for **Trinity** to run during this course, we will focus on reads that can be mapped to a small region on a human chromosome.

-The RNA seq data comes from 1 experiment with mate pair libraries for sample 1 from the A431 cell line.
+The RNA-seq data comes from 1 experiment with mate pair libraries for sample 1 from the A431 cell line.
-A description of the dataset can be found [here] (intro)
+A description of the dataset can be found [here](intro).

 To access the data there are two options.